 In the middle of this, I also got an opportunity to get back into writing.

 For the first four years as the CEO of CIGNEX, I don’t think I took a vacation.
 Weekend was treated as a “work from home” day.
 In 2005, I slowly started crawling back into writing.
-I started blogging on Feb 14, 2005 at Life Beyond Code as a way to support my book “Beyond Code” that would be released later in the year.
+I started blogging on Feb 14, 2005 as a way to support my book “Beyond Code” that was released later in the year.

 The blog took a long time to gain traction and in fact the release of the book was what got the attention for the blog.